bnb-chain/greenfield-storage-provider/docs/modules/bsdb.md

 ### Object Table

-An object represents a fundamental unit of storage in Greenfield, BSDB object table consists of only associated metadata synced from chain side.
+An object represents a fundamental unit of storage in Mechain, BSDB object table consists of only associated metadata synced from chain side.

 Below is the schema of `Object`: